 - A certain amount of transactions must take place every month for your account to remain in good standing.
 Usually about 5 – 15 transactions.

 - An automatic withdraw or transfer must be set up.
-Usually any monthly online bill payment, like a car payment, will work.
+Usually any monthly payment, like a car payment, will work.

 - You must receive E-Statements from your bank or credit union.